Beiersdorf: Since 2000

-In 2003, a two-year bidding war ended.
-Procter & Gamble, an American competitor, had sought to purchase Beiersdorf and proposed a take-over deal to Allianz insurance, which then held 19.6% of Beiersdorf's stock.
-Fearing that Procter & Gamble was interested only in Beiersdorf's brands and not in the company as a whole, many in Hamburg preferred to retain local ownership.
-The city of Hamburg and its state-owned holding company HGV created such a solution.
-The Herz family, owner of the German company Tchibo, who already had a stake in Beiersdorf, increased their holdings to 49.9%.
-Allianz still held 3.6%; Beiersdorf AG bought up 7.4% of its shares, of which 3% were given to the Beiersdorf pension fund.
-Another share holder, a private family, retained their share.
-This public-private alliance ensured that Beiersdorf's headquarters would remain in Hamburg and continue to provide hundreds of jobs, while paying taxes of approximately €200 million annually.
-In June 2009 Allianz reduced its holdings from 7.2 to 2.88 percent.
+In 2003, a takeover attempt by Procter & Gamble concluded without completion.
+At the time, Allianz held 19.6% of Beiersdorf’s shares.
+Concerns were raised locally that the bid focused primarily on Beiersdorf's brands rather than the company as an integrated enterprise.
+In response, the City of Hamburg and its state-owned holding company HGV supported a restructuring of the shareholding.
+The Herz family, owners of Tchibo, increased their stake to 49.9%.
+Allianz retained 3.6%, while Beiersdorf AG repurchased 7.4% of its own shares, including 3% allocated to the Beiersdorf pension fund.
+Another private family shareholder maintained its holding.
+This ownership structure resulted in Beiersdorf retaining its headquarters in Hamburg.
+In June 2009, Allianz further reduced its shareholding from 7.2% to 2.88%.

-Beiersdorf has been present in India since the 1930s through its brand Nivea.
-For over 70 years, all of Beiersdorf's products were imported.
-However, Beiersdorf built its first manufacturing facility in the Sanand, Gujarat.
-This factory also houses an R&D facility which focuses on innovations for Indian consumers as well as other markets.
+Beiersdorf expanded its manufacturing presence in India with the establishment of a production and research facility in Sanand, Gujarat, supplementing its long-standing market presence through the Nivea brand.
 In 2023, Nivea was recognized as "India's Most Desired Skincare Brand" as per the TRA's Most Desired Brands 2023 report, highlighting its continued success in the Indian market.